Melbourne Podiatry Clinic

 • Excessive body weight

-• Pain when pressing under the big toe joint
+• Pain when pressing directly under the big toe joint

 Diagnosis

-• Ice and anti-inflammatories in the early-stage to settle the pain and inflammation.
+• Ice and anti-inflammatories in the early stages

 Share this post